laufdezlaura/Tracking_Rhythm_Adults/README.md

 Affiliation: Basque Center on Cognition, Brain and Language.

-For any issues with the code please contact Laura - l.fernandez@bcbl.eu
+For any issues with the code please contact the authors:

+Laura - l.fernandez@bcbl.eu
+Mikel - m.lizarazu@bcbl.eu